sidney3/LargeAtomic/README.md

 Inside this array, keep two pointers,

-`tail` := the latest position in our history buffer that we have read from.
-`head` := the latest position in our history buffer that we have written to.
+`tail` := the latest position in our history buffer that is getting read from `head` := the latest position in our history buffer that we have written to.

-So each time we make a write, bump `head` up 1, and each time we make a read, bump `tail` up to head.
+So each time we make a write, bump `head` up 1.
+Each time we make a read, return an object that, when destroyed, will move `tail` up to `head`.
+(Note that this allows us to work without copying)

 ### Jumping the tail